Now looking back at it. I never really asked myself the questions of whether I wanted to do this. It is just normal. Many of us do that.

 That’s what Michal Balass had said when I asked her where her career started.

-She went on to explain that she spent years getting her Doctorate and when it came time to get a job she did it without thinking… because that’s what you do!
+She went on to explain that she spent years getting her Doctorate and when the time came to get a job, she did it without thinking… because that’s what you do!
 It is normal.

 In a job that isn’t a great fit and doesn’t particularly line up with what you want out of life!

 Michal tolerated it for years. (probably for much too long)